Counselling and

 Relating: When therapy helps us get on better with ourselves, this may help improve key relationships in our lives.

-Feeling: Time spent connecting with our emotions and unpacking the messages they contain is time well spent.
+Feelings and needs: Time spent connecting with our emotions and unpacking the messages they contain is time well spent.

 Embodying: Our brain and body are deeply connected by the nervous system.
 This holistic view opens up therapeutic options.